Site icon Downton Abbey Cooks

 Steamed Lobster Tails in Beer

 The lobster was a favoured dish for the aristocracy in Downton's era and has endured in its status as food for love.
 The bonus is that it is quick to prepare.
-This is a great dish for date night or Valentine's Day.
+This is a great dish for Fathers Day or date night.

 Course Main Course